 Have a look at the chapter titles to get a feel for the content of this course, or connect with us.

 Have a look at our blog Foodcrumbles.com to get a feel for our expertise.

 Hi there, it's Science Chef here.
-I'm an enthusiastic, though not blimingly good cook with a passion for science (I'm a trained scientist in food technology).
-One of the reasons I'm not a perfect cook is, I like experimeting, quite a bit so I don't often re-do recipes.
-I love baking bread and loving writing about my trials (and failures) on the blog foodcrumbles.com.
+I'm an enthusiastic, though not incredibly good cook with a passion for science (I'm a trained scientist in food technology).
+One of the reasons I'm not a perfect cook: I keep on experimenting!
+I love baking bread (and pancakes and lots of other foods) and loving writing about my trials (and failures) on the blog foodcrumbles.com.